gt-crnch-rg/read-the-docs/docs/general/contributing.rst

 You can use this simple script to convert a MarkDown file to RST, but you may then want to check that the links and figure links get populated correctly.
 You can also use editors like `Typora <https://typora.io/>`_ to edit Markdown and then export an RST file.
 Note that Typora uses pandoc behind the scenes to do this conversion!

+You can also use Python tools like _`m2r <https://github.com/miyakogi/m2r>`__ which may provide a better translation capability than pandoc.

 Style Guide Suggestions
 #######################